A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

-In words, any circle labeled by $X$ in $g$ which changes orientation contributes a minus sign.
-Furthermore, if the change in ordering of circles was given by an odd permutation, we include an extra minus sign.
+In words, any entry of $u\in\cube^n$ which is a 1 contributes a minus sign if the corresponding crossing had its understrand's local orientation changed.
+Any circle labeled by $X$ in $g$ which changes orientation in $D_u$ also contributes a minus sign.
+Finally, if the change in ordering of circles was given by an odd permutation, we include an extra minus sign.
 Note that this extra sign is inherent in \Gabrov's own argument \cite{Gabrovsek} where $C(D_u)$ is defined as an exterior product rather than a tensor product.